 For those who want an even less aggressive bike, consider getting a hybrid and swapping out the tires for ones with a more aggressive tread.

 |Recreational Mountain - Hardtail, Hybrid with all-terrain tires (dual-sport)||ALL-TERRAIN|

 12-year-old on Diamondback Lux

-If your child just wants the “look” of a mountain bike, many companies however, make “recreational mountain bikes” for everyday riding.
+If your tween or teen just wants the “look” of a mountain bike, many companies however, make “recreational mountain bikes” for everyday riding.
 If recreational mountain bikes isn’t an option, the least expensive bikes under their “hardtail” section often fit the bill.

 11-year-old on Raleigh Talus Recreational Mountain Bike